-No Testing suit in the world guarantees a cakewalk in software production.
+No automated testing suit in the world guarantees a cakewalk in software production.
 So, learning from the logs, detecting root cause and having the best possible alternative to save the system from ultimate failure is necessary.
 Applying AI into the Digital Performance can’t be done overnight.
 It requires expertise in different environments, technologies, frameworks and patterns studies.
 You get better as you learn, try, fail and learn again.

 Bringing the development and operation teams together, collectively investing efforts to achieve the state of continuous integration, deployment, and delivery – all is good as long as there is consistency in improvement.
 And the only way to ensure is to have metrics in place.
 While there are many areas of the pipeline that can be measured and made better (like Failed Deployments, number of fixed bugs, number of user stories that are closed before sprint release, etc); the key metrics of DevOps are the non-negotiable measurements of improvement.
 They are: Deployment Frequency, Lead Time, Error Rate, and Mean Time to Recovery.
 Tools like Jira can track and report the illustrated results.
 Another metric that can help the scale of improvement is ‘Usage of a feature’.
 Tracking the usage of a new release for the first few months tells a lot about the user priorities and behavior which can help building the upcoming features.

 Having all the ingredients won’t guarantee the success of a recipe unless you know the right ratio and the right timing to introduce each into the pipeline.
 Understanding that data is the lifeblood for successful CI/CD pipeline is essential.
 As we always say, it is all about the culture.
 A culture of innovation and exploration.
 A culture of failing and learning from it.
 A culture that stresses enough on team-work and empowering each other.
 Thanks to that culture, we have whipped some amazing solutions for our clients since our inception.
 We’d love to share our learning with you.
-Write us about your toughest CI/CD problems and we just might have the answer for you. firstname.lastname@example.org
+Write us about your toughest CI-CD challenges and we just might have the answer for you. firstname.lastname@example.org